Divij2601/Dynamic-RAG/docs/EVALUATION.md

 - **What it captures:** Noise in the retrieved context.
 A low Context Precision means the generator receives many irrelevant chunks alongside the correct ones.
 - **What a bad score means:** The generator's prompt is diluted with noise.
 This increases the chance of the generator citing the wrong chunk or being distracted from the correct evidence.
 With FINAL_TOP_K=8 and typical gold sets of 3-5 chunks, a Context Precision of ~0.50 is structurally expected and acceptable.
-- **Current value:** 0.85 (CLAUDE.md spec) / 0.2917 (latest benchmark report — note: gold sets average 5 chunks, retrieved set is 8, so 0.29-0.38 is structurally bounded)
+- **Current value:** 0.85 (spec) / 0.2917 (latest benchmark report — note: gold sets average 5 chunks, retrieved set is 8, so 0.29-0.38 is structurally bounded)
 - **Note:** Context Precision is structurally bounded by `|gold| / FINAL_TOP_K`.
 With an average gold set of 5 and FINAL_TOP_K of 8, the theoretical maximum is 0.625.
 The metric is most useful for catching large regressions, not for comparison against absolute thresholds.

 #### Context Recall